 We have been doing terrible things.
 For instance, Americans have been overthrowing democracies in America, and Americans have been doing nothing to stop it.
-We need to bring it more to our attention, and make Americans more aware of the terrible things we have been doing, so that together we can launch a united effort to stop ourselves from doing those terrible things.
+We need to bring this more to our attention, and make Americans more aware of the terrible things we have been doing, so that together we can launch a united effort to stop ourselves from doing those terrible things.

 Perhaps this analogy makes the point clearer.
 Imagine that someone from the mafia knocks on your door, and tells you that from now on you must pay them a certain amount of money, or they will break both your legs and kill your son.
 And imagine that you live in a neighborhood where the police aren’t very helpful about protecting you from the mafia.
 So it would be understandable if you start paying the mafia regularly.
 Still, I don’t think you will use the word “we” when referring to the mafia’s activities — e.g., you won’t say to your spouse, “hey, did you hear about the new whorehouse we opened at the other end of town last week?”